galeraga/3D-semantic-parsing/README.md

 ```

 ### Running the code

-The code supports multiple arguments to be specified, depending on:
+The code supports multiple arguments to be parsed, depending on:

 - The **task** to be performed: either train, test or watch.
 - The **goal**: either classification or segmentation.